-Andrew started working life as an economist with the Overseas Development Administration (now DfID), leading to secondment work in Lesotho, and then leaving the UK government as new projects manager at the Botswana Development Corporation.
+Andrew started working life as an economist with the Overseas Development Administration (now DfID), leading to secondment work in Lesotho, and then as new projects manager at the Botswana Development Corporation.
 He then took a MBA from INSEAD and had a career in business, in roles spanning business development, strategy, and product management.
 It included founding a software start-up.
 He retired in late 2016 and has been a trustee and treasurer since June 2017.

 Beverley became a trustee at the end of 2014.
 Beverley has many years of experience working in human resources for Oxfam GB.
 She lives locally in Blackbird Leys and is married to Councillor, Rae Humberstone, who was selected as Lord Mayor of Oxford in 2015/16.

 Simon has been a trustee since 2002.
 Originally he studied business and tourism in Bournemouth and worked for two years in life assurance, before starting work in a hostel for homeless people in Swindon in 1990.
 He then qualified as a social worker at Oxford Brookes University, but remained working with homeless people.
 He worked as Project Manager of O’Hanlon House (formerly Oxford Night Shelter) for 17 years.
 Simon is currently Head of Housing at Oxfordshire Mind.

 Simon was previously a volunteer adviser at the Oxford Citizens Advice Bureau, and is a member of the local church on Blackbird Leys.
 Whilst manager of the Night Shelter, he completed an MSc in voluntary sector management at the Cass Business School, City University, London.
 He is also a trustee of a charity working in Nicaragua.